 WHMIS online training helps workers and supervisors understand how to recognize hazardous products, read supplier and workplace labels, use Safety Data Sheets, understand pictograms and hazard classes, and apply safe handling, storage, and emergency-response procedures in the workplace.

 Canadian WHMIS requirements have been updated through amendments to the Hazardous Products Regulations.
 Calgary Safety Consultants provides WHMIS online training aligned with current Canadian WHMIS requirements, including amended HPR requirements where applicable.
-Employers must still provide workplace-specific WHMIS training based on the hazardous products, labels, SDSs, procedures, controls, and emergency-response requirements used at their own worksites.

 Transportation of Dangerous Goods (TDG) training provides workers and employers with the knowledge required to safely handle, offer for transport, and transport regulated materials in compliance with federal regulations.
 It ensures that individuals understand classification, documentation, safety marks, and emergency response requirements associated with dangerous goods.